open-policy-agent/opa/docs/content/cli.md

       --tls-cert-file string                 set path of TLS certificate file --tls-cert-refresh-period duration     set certificate refresh period
-      --tls-private-key-file string          set path of TLS private key file --verification-key string              set the secret (HMAC) or path of the PEM file containing the public key (RSA and ECDSA)
+      --tls-private-key-file string          set path of TLS private key file --unix-socket-perm string              specify the permissions for the Unix domain socket if used to listen for incoming connections (default "755")
+      --verification-key string              set the secret (HMAC) or path of the PEM file containing the public key (RSA and ECDSA)
       --verification-key-id string           name assigned to the verification key used for bundle verification (default "default")
   -w, --watch                                watch command line files for changes